itzkrishnaram/CS-584-PROJECT-1/README.md

 #### Could these issues be solved with more time?

-Yes, for correlated features, we could use elastic net regularization instead of pure LASSO.
+Yes, correlated features can be addressed by using elastic net regularization, which combines LASSO and Ridge penalties to handle multicollinearity more effectively.
-Yes, for large feature sets, we could use coordinate descent to improve scalability.
+Yes, for datasets with a large number of features, switching to a coordinate descent algorithm can significantly improve scalability and computational efficiency.
-No, for very small lambda, because it is a fundamental issue with LASSO overfitting.
+However, if the problem is caused by choosing a very small lambda, it leads to overfitting, which is a fundamental limitation of LASSO and cannot be completely avoided.